Written by Alpha Bits team

 The Investigation

 The entire team was understandably offline for the holidays, but when you are responsible for the tech stack, you prepare for these exact moments.
-We grabbed our laptops, connected to the production servers from the hotel balcony, and immediately deployed Brian, our AI Security Agent, directly onto the server to help us comb through the massive influx of logs.
+We grabbed our laptops, connected to the production servers from the hotel balcony, and deployed Brian, our AI agent, directly onto the server to help comb through the massive influx of logs.

 Brian AI isolating the malicious IPs in the terminal